How to Open a Bank Account That No Creditor Can Touch

 You have options that can help you safeguard your money from creditors seeking to freeze or garnish your bank account, but some may be more reliable than others.
 Bank accounts solely for government benefits and accounts opened in states that limit garnishment are important options to remember.

 If a creditor or debt collector has sued you and a court has ruled against you, the plaintiff may be able to garnish your wages or bank account — both a savings or checking account.
-If you want to create a strategy to shield your funds from garnishment, this article shows you how to open a bank account inaccessible to creditors and offers some tips on understanding wage garnishment.
+If you want to create a strategy to shield your funds from garnishment, this article shows you how to open a bank account that no creditor can touch and offers some tips on understanding wage garnishment.

-Bank accounts that can’t be garnished help protect your personal finances if you fear a court might order you to pay a creditor.
+Also known as an exempt bank account, a bank account that can’t be garnished helps protect your personal finances if you fear a court might order you to pay a creditor.
 A garnishment order may not apply to some kinds of accounts, depending on factors that may include the source of the money deposited there, how it’s deposited and where the account is located.

 bank accounts that cant be garnished